syncfusion-content/maui-docs/MAUI/ListView/item-drag-and-drop.md

 ### Auto scroll interval

-To adjust auto-scroll interval while dragging, set the `Interval` property of `AutoScroller`.
+To adjust the auto-scroll interval while dragging, set the `Interval` property of `AutoScroller`.
 The default value is `150 milliseconds`.

 {% tabs %}
 {% highlight c# %}